Health & Wellness

 - The Tory Hill Café serves wonderful meals (breakfast, lunch, and dinner during the fall and spring semesters) and offers a variety of healthy options for those hungry for something other than what the vending machines can provide.
 Current hours of operation can be found here.

-The student services professionals listed below stand ready to counsel students on a wide-range of non-academic issues and welcome students to share both the setbacks and the triumphs that are all part of the law school experience:
+The student affairs professionals listed below stand ready to counsel students on a wide-range of non-academic issues and welcome students to share both the setbacks and the triumphs that are all part of the law school experience: